obi-a/ragios/README.md

   + Ragios ships with a Gmail Notifier that sends notifications via gmail, Amazon SES notifier that sends notifications via Amazon Simple Email Service, and a twitter notifier that tweets notifications on twitter.
   + Multiple notifiers could be added to one monitor, so when a test fails it could send out  notifications via all the notifiers simultaneously.
 Example a monitor could be setup to send notifications via email, SMS and twitter simultaneously.

-* REST API is available for interacting with Ragios via REST and JSON
+* REST API is available for interacting with Ragios via REST and JSON.

 * Ruby client library with makes it easy to interact with Ragios directly with ruby code.

+* Run Ragios on a remote server and control it from anywhere with simple ruby code.

 I'm doing this for fun and experimental purposes.